-Section VI At the end of the text there are a list of cited references, general bibliography, and various technical appendices.
-Relevant definitions and APSLMP quotations used within this document are from the approved November 1987, Updated 2001 edition.
+At the end of the text there are a list of cited references, general bibliography, and various technical appendices.
 Map inserts show detailed area information.

 What the Plan Does Not Do

 The proposed management actions identified in this plan are primarily confined to the SLWF lands and waters.
 Activities on adjacent State lands or private property are beyond the scope of this document, but may be discussed as they relate to uses and impacts to the SLWF.
 In addition, this UMP cannot suggest changes to Article XIV, Section 1 of the New York State Constitution or conflict with statutory mandates or DEC policies.
 All proposals must conform to the guidelines and criteria set forth in the APSLMP.